Talks and presentations

 December 15, 2019

-Conference proceedings talk, American Geophysical Union Annual Meeting, San Francisco, California
+Conference proceedings talk, American Geophysical Union Fall Meeting 2019, San Francisco, California

 Abstract: